Home

 Photo: IWA

-The Extermination of Totem Trees BC's official tree is the western red cedar, yet the government sanctions the industrial slaughter of trees that have lived to over a thousand years in age and grow to over six meters in diameter.
+The Vanishing of Totem Trees BC's official tree is the western red cedar, yet the government sanctions the industrial slaughter of trees that have lived to over a thousand years in age and grow to over six meters in diameter.
 Cedars are aboriginal heritage trees – an inextricable part of the culture and identity of many First Nations – as well as a vital medium for Northwest Coast carving traditions that include the ubiquitous and much loved totem pole, a cultural ambassador for Canada in countries across the world.

 "Sitka Spruce Tree and Logger, Vancouver Island."